EISTW/OpenLdocs/docs/documentation/guides/webstudio_user_guide.md

 ### Managing User Information

 This section describes how to control user access in the OpenL Studio application based on users and user groups.
-All privileges in the system are assigned at a group level and will be granted to a particular user after he or she is included in a particular group.
+All privileges are assigned in one of two ways: at the group level, where a user gains access by being added to a group through a third-party identity provider, or at the individual user level, when no such integration is available.

-Users and groups are managed in the **Users** and **Groups & Privileges** tabs.
-Only members of the **Administrators** group have rights to manage users and groups in OpenL Studio.
+Users and groups are managed in the **Users** or **Groups** tabs.
+Only users with the **Administrator** access rights can manage users and groups in OpenL Studio.

 The following topics are included in this section: